ucsc-cgp/cloud-billing-report/gcp/README.md

 ## Configuration

 Copy `config.pl.example` to `config.pl`.
 The fields are more or less self-explanatory.

-## Development

-To run this script locally, you'll need Docker and access to billing data in GCS.
-You'll need to install the Google Cloud SDK (`brew cask install google-cloud-sdk` or something like that) then do `gcloud auth login`.
+You'll need access to billing data in GCS.
+You can configure access by installing the Google Cloud SDK (`brew cask install google-cloud-sdk`, or something like that) then doing `gcloud auth login`.

-Then:

-    $ docker build -t report_gcp .
-    $ docker run \
-        -v (pwd)/report.html:/root/gcp-reporting/report.html \
-        -v ~/.config/gcloud/:/root/.config/gcloud/:ro \
-        -v (pwd)/cache/:/root/gcp-reporting/cache/ \
-        report_gcp

-.
-You can optionally specify a YYYY-MM-DD as an argument to generate a past report.

-### Without docker-compose
+### Without Docker

 If you're installing without using Docker, you can install dependencies with